AmberAbreu/portfolio-building/slides.md

 ---

-#Do not forget to create a github repo!
+## #Do not forget to create a github repo!

+---

+# gatsby.config

+This is where we put in our plugins

+ex: picture

+Be sure to restart your app everytime you make changes to the gatsby.config

 ---